andersmurphy/andersmurphy-blog/resources/posts/2022-05-02-clojure-extend-honeysql-to-support-postgres-alter-column-and-add-constraint.md

 That's all there is to it.

-I can't recommend [honeysql](https://github.com/seancorfield/honeysql) enough it makes SQL an absolute joy to work with.
+I can't recommend [honeysql](https://github.com/seancorfield/honeysql) enough.
+It makes SQL an absolute joy to work with.